Manuelacosta98/web-scraping/word-list/README.md

-This is the code for the "Build a Web Scraper" Live stream by @Sirajology on Youtube

 This script pulls the top x most frequently used words from a Wikipedia article.
 It uses regular expressions and stop word removal to create a cleaned table that we can view with the results

 #Installation